 Terry is known for his caring and collaborative leadership.
 He worked to unify and support people working together towards the recognition of our inherent rights and Title, Treaty Rights and Human Rights as Indigenous Peoples.

 Previous to become the Regional Chief, Terry was the elected Tribal Chief of the Carrier Sekani Tribal Council (CSTC) from 2012-2017 and CSTC Vice Tribal Chief from 2009-2012.
 Previous to his political aspirations, Terry held forestry and natural resources roles with the CSTC and Takla Nation.
 He holds a Bachelor of Science Degree in Natural Resources Management (Forestry) and also a Natural Resources Technology Diploma.

-The BCAFN Regional Chief and his wife, Rena Zatorski, have been married for 18 years and have two children, daughter Rylie and son Rowan.
-They currently reside on Lheidli T’enneh reserve, located 22 kilometers from the city of Prince George.
+Terry and his wife Rena Zatorski have been married for 20 years and have two children, Rylie and Rowan.
+They reside on Lheidli T’enneh Shelley Reserve, 22 kms up the Fraser River from Prince George.